straccino/straccino/README.md

 # Hello there!

-I am alice, a uni student from Italy
+I am alice.
+I study art.

+Can't use computers.
+Just having fun.

 <!--
 **straccino/straccino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.